 Mian Yang City Commercial Bank (First Year Implementation)

-Please read the important notes and disclaimer for further information on ‘EPFI Reporting’, compliance and publication on the Equator Principles Association website.
+Please read the important notes and disclaimer for further information on ‘EPFI Reporting’, compliance and publication on the EP website.

 Further information on this EPFI may be obtained through the Institutional Reporting hyperlink.